Jeppe Illum

-Jeppe Illum (born 25 March 1992) is a Danish footballer who plays for Danish 2nd Division club Holbæk B&I.
+Jeppe Illum (born 25 March 1992) is a Danish footballer.

 Career

 Illum joined Vendsyssel in the summer 2017.
 On 31 January 2019, he was loaned out to Næstved BK in the Danish 1st Division.
 However, he did not become eligible to play for the club because they didn't got his license registered in time.
 Therefore, he moved to FC Roskilde on 7 April 2019, also on loan for the rest of the season.

 He was signed by Arendal Fotball in the autumn of 2019, but was not retained after the 2019 season.
 In 2020, he began training with Danish 2nd Division club Holbæk B&I while waiting for an offer from a Norwegian club.
 However, the offer never came, and he ended up signing a short deal with Holbæk on 18 June 2020 for the rest of the season.
+He lef the club in July 2023.

+In September 2023, Illum joined Brønshøj Boldklub.